Carreau/scipy_proceedings/papers/bussonnier/papyri.rst

 While technically there is no space before the ``::``, Docutils and *Sphinx* will not create errors when building the documentation.
 Due to our choice of a rigid (but unified) structure, we use tree-sitter that indicates an error node if there is an extra space.
 This allows us to check for error nodes, unparse, add heuristics to restore a proper syntax, then parse again to obtain the new node.

-Alternatively, a number of directives like ``warnings``, ``notes`` ``admonitions`` still contain valid RST.
+Alternatively, a number of directives like ``warnings``, ``notes`` ``admonitions`` still contain valid *RST*.
 Instead of storing the directive with the raw text, we parse the full document (potentially finding invalid syntax), and unparse to the raw text only if the directive requires it.

 Serialisation of data structure into IRD files is currently using a custom serialiser.
 Future work includes maybe swapping to msgspec [msgspec]_.
 The AST objects are completely typed, however they contain a number of unions and sequences of unions.
-It turns out, many frameworks like ``pydantic`` do not support sequences of unions where each item in the union may be of a different type.
+It turns out, many frameworks like ``*pydantic*`` do not support sequences of unions where each item in the union may be of a different type.

 The current *Papyri* strategy is to type-infer all code examples with *Jedi* [JEDI]_, and pre-syntax highlight using `pygments` when possible.

 IRD File Installation
 ---------------------

-Download and installation of IRD files is done concurrently using ``httpx``, with ``trio`` as an async framework, allowing us to download files concurrently.
+Download and installation of IRD files is done concurrently using ``*httpx*``, with ``*trio*`` as an async framework, allowing us to download files concurrently.

 The current implementation of *Papyri* targets Python documentation and is written in Python.
 We can then query the existing version of Python libraries